PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 So for now, blog page and tags logic is entirely managed on client side (also resulting in a faster UI for users).
 This also means less complex server side code and pages.

-The next step and changes will be to find a way to manage the url of the posts in the best way possible for SEO!
+sitemap.xml and robots.txt are now handled perfectly.
+I made all the necessary changes, next step is to fix rss, and update the i18n documentation because a lot of things are coded in a different way as before.

 ## Introduction